SathyaNeom/GIS_Project/docs/FUTURE_UPGRADES.md

 # Future Upgrades and Roadmap

-This document outlines planned enhancements, technical debt items, and future development priorities for the Electronic Services Android application.
+This document outlines planned enhancements, technical debt items, and future development priorities for the GPS_Device_Proj Android application.

 ## Overview